-The daily growth of technology has helped boost adoption, but there is still much to accomplish.
-It is no surprise that many consumers do not really understand what this cryptocurrency is all about, and a good percentage cannot give a proper explanation of the changes Bitcoin seeks to achieve.
+The daily growth of technology has helped boost adoption, but there’s still so much to accomplish.
+It is no surprise that many consumers do not really understand what cryptocurrency is all about, and a good percentage cannot give a proper explanation of the changes Bitcoin seeks to achieve.

-It is hard to pin down how many people use Bitcoin across the globe.
-However, it is estimated that over 42 million Bitcoin wallets have been set up since 2009.
+It is hard to pin down the exact number of people using Bitcoin (BTC) across the globe.
+However, it is estimated that over 32 million BTC wallets have been set up since the coin’s evolution.
 It is essential to point out that there is not a direct correlation between the number of wallets and the final users interacting with the network.
-This is because one person can own multiple wallets.
+One person can own multiple wallets.

-Shortly after, Bitcoin merchant processors, exchanges, and wallet providers started to come up with different market strategies.
-These included how to pull and encourage investors, entrepreneurs, and other Bitcoin users.
-This level involved placing the product in the market and evaluating consumer use.
+At this level, Bitcoin merchant processors, exchanges, and wallet providers start coming up with market strategies including how to pull and encourage investors, entrepreneurs, and other Bitcoin users.
+This level mainly focuses on placing the product in the market and evaluating consumer use.

-Big players come into play, and we begin to see the adoption stage.
-At this point, the world’s top Venture Capital Firms started investing in Bitcoin-related companies.
-These investments surpassed 90 million dollars.
-By 2014, the investment had risen to over 300 million dollars, which is about $50 million more compared to what Venture Capital Firms had invested in internet-linked corporations.
-Only after this phase could we really begin to see how many people use Bitcoin.
+It is the present phase, otherwise referred to as the adoption stage.
+At this point, the world’s top VCs start investing in Bitcoin-related companies.
+VCs put in over 90 million dollars into BTC liked businesses.
+By 2014, the investment had risen to over 300 million dollars, which are about 50$ million more compared to what VCs had invested into the internet-linked corporations.

-In this phase, banks, institutions, and broker-dealers join the Bitcoin journey.
-The increasing volume, demand, rising price, and the development of derivatives became the stimulant for mass adoption.
+Here, banks, institutions, and broker-dealers join the mix.
+At this stage, the increasing volume, the rising price, and the development of derivatives became the stimulant for mass adoption.

-By now we have a better idea of how many people use Bitcoin.
-Even though global adoption has not happened entirely, the progress is quite positive.
-100% adoption will be witnessed if companies continue to innovate ways to make it easy for investors to buy, own, and spending Bitcoin.
-If more Bitcoin awareness programs are run across the globe, this will also hasten its adoption.
+Although this has not happened entirely, the progress is quite positive.
+100% adoption will be witnessed if companies continue to innovate ways to make it easy for investors to buy, own, and spent Bitcoin.
+If more BTC awareness programs are run across the globe, this will also hasten its adoption.

 According to Bitcoin’s public blockchain, the coin crossed a significant adoption phase with its 400 millionth transaction.
-Right now, Bitcoin is averaging 350,000 transactions per day, which is about 15,000 transactions per hour.
+Right now, BTC is averaging 350,000 transactions per day, which is about 15,000 transactions per hour.

 Bitcoin is yet to cross its adoption milestone.
 This is because transacting has proven slightly less fast compared to other money transfer platforms.
 This is slowly changing with new technologies like Lightning Network and Liquid.

 Moreover, it is still not clear how diverse the users of Bitcoin can get.
-Wide experimental research on new product adoption is being carried out all over the U.S., targeting young college users.
+Wide experimental research on new product adoption is being carried out all over the US, the target being young college users.

-The future of Bitcoin does look bright.
-Some still argue that the rise of users does not really mean complete adoption, but we believe that the more the consumers, the more promising the adoption will be.
+The future however looks bright.
+Some may argue that the rise of users does not really mean complete adoption but we believe the more the consumers the more promising the adoption phase looks.